Israel hits Iran’s nuclear program and military leadership in unprecedented strikes

 Netanyahu has repeatedly pushed for a military option to stop Iran’s nuclear program, and recent US intelligence reports said that Israel was seeking to capitalize on the destruction inflicted after it bombed Iran’s missile production facilities and air defenses in October.

-Experts say an Israeli attack on Iranian nuclear facilities would also likely spell the end of its nuclear negotiations with the US.
-A sixth round of indirect talks between the US and Iran was expected to still go ahead as of Thursday, a source familiar with the matter confirms.
+Experts say an Israeli attack on Iranian nuclear facilities would also likely spell the end of Iran’s nuclear negotiations with the US.

 The facility at the heart of Iran’s nuclear ambitions was engulfed in flames on Friday, according to social media images geolocated by CNN and Iranian state television.

-The nuclear complex in Natanz, a city about 250 kilometers (150 miles) south of the capital Tehran, is considered Iran’s largest uranium enrichment facility and houses the country’s advanced nuclear program.
+The nuclear complex in Natanz, a city about 250 kilometers (150 miles) south of Tehran, is considered Iran’s largest uranium enrichment facility.
 Analysts say the site is used to develop and assemble centrifuges for uranium enrichment, a key technology that turns uranium into nuclear fuel.

+The Iranian atomic energy agency confirmed that the Natanz facility had been damaged.
+The complex has overground and underground facilities and it’s unclear what was impacted but no casualties were reported, the agency said.

+The head of the UN’s nuclear watchdog, Rafael Grossi, said there were no elevated radiation levels at Natanz.
+Other nuclear facilities in Iran, Isfahan and Fordow “have not been impacted,” Grossi added.

 Friday’s strikes came shortly after Tehran said that it would ramp up its nuclear activities due to the International Atomic Energy Agency passing a resolution saying that the country was not in compliance with its non-proliferation commitments, senior US officials told CNN.

-Last year Israel and Iran’s years-long cold war erupted into the open with a series of missile strikes on each other.
+Last year Israel and Iran’s years-long cold war erupted into the open with a series of missile strikes from both sides.
 At the time, the US warned Israel not to strike Iran’s energy or nuclear infrastructure.
-And Iran rushed to downplay the strikes, responding with visually powerful but carefully calibrated retaliation that caused limited damage.

 Friday’s operation goes much further than previously seen.
 CNN’s security analyst Beth Sanner said that removing Salami is akin to taking out the US chairman of the joint chiefs of staff: “You can imagine what Americans would do,” she said.